-However, the need for mental health provisions is as urgent as ever.
+However, the need for mental health provisions, along with alcohol detox centers is as urgent as ever.
 Global suicide rates are on the rise, and in the UK alone at least one in four people a year suffers from mental health problems.
 Cuts in investment in mental health care have affected the time people have to wait before seeing a professional, or the health care bill they have to endure.
 Heathtap is one of the online services seeking to address those inefficiencies.
 Speaking to Pro Journo after participating in a panel on technology in crisis situations organised by TechCrunch in Davos, founder Ron Gutman describes Heathtap as a “global health practice” providing access to health care “from query to cure.”

 “It is a new paradigm in delivering care.
 There is a revolution in accessing care from mobile devices, which hasn’t been done before,” said Gutman.
 This paradigm may prove particularly effective for those seeking mental health consultation as the entire process can be done through a mobile device, anytime, anywhere.